-Supply, Demand, Water Right Permits and Water Contracts.
+Supply, Demand, Water Right Permits, and Water Contracts.
 Cascade is at a crucial juncture in planning for the future water supply needs of its members.
-Demand and supply forecasts have changed significantly since Cascade was issued its water right permits in 2010 and since it developed its demand forecast for the 2012 TSP.
-This has led Cascade to pause and evaluate alternative scenarios for development of the Lake Tapps Reservoir.
+Demand and supply forecasts have changed significantly since Cascade was issued its water right permits in 2010 and since it developed its demand forecast for the 2012 water system plan.

 As noted earlier, the new development schedule in Cascade's water right permits requires construction of the Lake Tapps Reservoir to start no later than December 31, 2065.
-This is a 25-year extension of the prior date of December 31, 2040.
-Analysis of current conditions shows that regional supplies, if made available to Cascade, remain sufficient to defer construction of the reservoir well beyond 2040.
+This is a 25year extension of the prior date of December 31, 2040.
+Analysis of current conditions shows regional supplies, if made available to Cascade, remain sufficient to defer construction of the reservoir well beyond 2040.
 The table below shows Cascade's current demand forecast compared to the forecast in Ecology's report when it initially issued Cascade its permits in 2010.